Squat is king in weight lifting

-If you have decided to enter the weight lifting gym this winter, implementing squats in your training program is difficult to avoid.
-This exercise is the best way to increase your leg strength in a very functional way.
-If only have the time to do one exercise, please make some good squats.
-In a cyclist’s strength training program, squatting should be the bread and butter.
-Actually squat is often mentioned as ‘the king of exercises’.
+If you have decided to enter the gym this winter, implementing squats into your training program is challenging to avoid.
+However, this exercise is the best way to increase your leg strength in a very practical way.
+If you only have time for one activity, perform some good squats.

 Functionality